vedaldi/practical-object-category-recognition/doc/instructions.md

 Edit `exercise1.m` to include the training and test augmentation as specified above.
 Note, the change in classification performance if: (i) only training data augmentation is used, (ii) only testing data augmentation is used; and (iii) both training and test data are augmented.

+> **Questions:**
+>
-> **Question:** Is classifying the average vector for the test image the same as classifying each vector independently and then averaging the classifying score?
+> * Is classifying the average vector for the test image the same as classifying each vector independently and then averaging the classifying score?
-> **Question:** When would you expect flipping augmentation to be detrimental to performance?
+> * When would you expect flipping augmentation to be detrimental to performance?
-> **Question:** How could additional descriptors be obtained from each image?
+> * How could additional descriptors be obtained from each image?

 **Note:** when learning the SVM, to save training time we are not changing the $C$ parameter.
 This parameter influences the generalization error and should be relearnt on a validation set when the training setting is changed (see stage [Stage 1.F](#stage1f)).
 However, in this case the influence of $C$ is small as can be verified experimentally.